Alignment of the central galaxies with the environment: Correlation Function

 As mentioned above, the main objective of this work is to determine whether galaxies tend to align with respect to the central galaxies of the groups.
 To study the alignment of the galaxy distribution with respect to a particular direction, we follow the same approach as \cite{paz2008angular}.
 For this, the cross-correlation is computed by counting pairs depending on the angle between the galaxy position relative to the central galaxy and its major axis (provided by SDSS DR16, as referred in section \ref{sloan}).
 We define $\xi(r_p)_{\parallel}$ as the correlation function calculated taking into account all pairs within an angle of $45^{\circ}$ (light yellow region, Figure~\ref{esquema}) while the correlation function calculated with the pairs with an angle greater than $45^{\circ}$ (light blue region, Figure~\ref{esquema}) is defined as $\xi(r_p)_{\perp}$.

 Using the groups described in section \ref{data} we made a first measurement of $\xi(r_p)_{\parallel}$ and $\xi(r_p)_{\perp}$.
 For this purpose, we chose those groups with at least two member galaxies and with redshift $z<0.2$.
 This result is shown in purple in Figure \ref{fig:fc1}.
+In this figure and the rest of our analysis, we compute the errors with the jackknife technique.
+However, in many cases, the error bars are smaller than the points used for the correlation function.
 We decided to restrict the sample of groups to those whose central galaxy is brighter than $^{0.1}M_r<-21.5$ (remaining $\sim 14000$ groups) and, naturally, as the central galaxy gets brighter, the mass of the group increases and, therefore, the anisotropy is expected to be larger \citep{paz2011alignments}.
 The result for this sample is also shown in Figure \ref{fig:fc1} (black symbols).
 As can be seen, the correlation increases at the same time as the anisotropy which reaches values up to 15\%.
 This will allow us to analyse the dependence of the anisotropy with different properties.

 It is worth noting that the anisotropy signal manifests itself with similar intensity in both the one-halo and two-halo terms.
 As is known, dark matter halos show an alignment of the major axis with the large-scale structure \citep[e.g.,][]{paz2011alignments}.
 The large scale anisotropy signal could therefore be associated with an alignment of the central galaxy with the halo shape.
 We will deal with this feature later.
 The effect of the projection in the equation \ref{eq1} must also be taken into account because there are contributions from galaxies that are actually at different distances, particularly on small scales.